Virtualization-projects/limbo-pc-emaulator-wiki/Downloads.md

 * Reduced message errors for QMP client
 * Early support for double tap/hold touchpad mode
 * Early support for x86 guest MTTCG (qemu 3.1.0)
-* New build environemnt read README.developers for changes to makefiles
+* New build environment read README.developers for changes to makefiles
 * Reduced JNI internal configuration files and makefiles
 * Default build sdk version is now api 26, minimum api continues to be 21